 Customers generally feel that Hiker Trailers offers good quality at an affordable price.
 They find these trailers to be pretty utilitarian.
 It’s one of the best small trailers because it’s great for outdoor lovers looking for a small, easily towable camper for weekend getaways.

 8. Scamp Trailer

+Scamp’s 16-foot trailer.
 The mid-range 16-foot Scamp is a great choice because the extra length offers additional counter and storage space.
 This model sleeps 2-5 people and comes in a choice of five floorplans.
 Like the 13-foot model, the dinette converts to sleeping space and the couch converts into two bunks.

-The main difference between the 19-foot fifth wheel and the 16-foot model is the addition of a loft bed at the front of the trailer which increases the sleeping space to accommodate up to six people.
+A 19-foot trailer.
+This towable sleeps up to six people easily.
+The main difference between the 19-foot fifth wheel and the 16-foot model is the addition of a loft bed at the front of the trailer.
+This increases the sleeping space to accommodate up to six people.

 Scamp owners are notoriously loyal to the company and appreciate that Scamp stands behind their trailers and offer great customer service.
 These trailers also hold their value well because of their solid construction and commitment to customer satisfaction.